spoonboy-io/automation/python/update_node_types/when_deleted_70729/README.md

-## Update Node Types
+## Update Node Types when deleted

-Morpheus Python 3 script to check synced virtual images for new versions and update node types which uses an older version of the same virtual image.
+Morpheus Python 3 script which provides interim workaround for 70729.

 This script works with synced virtual images which conform to the Azure shared compute image gallery specification.